Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: Lefschetz Properties for

 We would like conditions that force the semistability of $\E$.
 We first consider the case in which $d$ is even.
-Write $d = 2e$, so that $\mfc_1(\E) = -2e$, so that the normalized bundle of $\E_{\text{norm}}$ is given by $\E(e)$.
-Twist (*) by $e-1$ to obtain
+Write $d = 2e$, so that $\mfc_1(\E) = -2e$, then the normalized bundle of $\E_{\text{norm}}$ is given by $\E(e)$.
+Twist \eqref{eq: sheafResM} by $e-1$ to obtain

 Assume now that $d$ is odd and choose $e$ such that $d = 2e+1$.
 Then in this case, $\E_{\text{norm}} = \E(e)$ as well.
-Then twist (*) by $e$ to obtain
+Then twist \eqref{eq: sheafResM} by $e$ to obtain,

-We utilize the above exact sequences to give a proof of following lemma.
-We note Lemma \ref{semistable} is a generalization of (\cite{CI}, Lemma 2.1).
+We utilize \eqref{eq: evenTwist} and \eqref{eq: oddTwist} to give a proof of following lemma.
+We note Lemma \ref{lem: semistable} is a generalization of (\cite{CI}, Lemma 2.1).
 In fact, it is (\cite{CI}, Lemma 2.1) when $n = 1$ and $a_1 = 0$.
 The proof is similar to (\cite{CI}, Lemma 2.1), but we provide details.
+As in previous sections, we set $d' = \sum_{i=1}^n (b_i -a_i)$.